craiig/HOTDOGSEAGULL/readme.md

  ## License ##
  I used some code from Google's CastHelloVideo-chrome which are under the Apache 2.0 License. https://github.com/googlecast/CastHelloVideo-chrome

- You should consider my code to be under the GPL
+ You should consider my code to be under the Apache 2.0 license but with an ADDED REQUIREMENT THAT YOU MUST REFERENCE MY RIDICULOUS PROJECT NAME